Making bags with panels is very easy and quick!

 The bag panel I chose consists of:

-- 4 bag faces allowing to make a reversible bag or two (if using another fabric for the lining)
+- 4 bag faces allowing you to make a reversible bag or two (if you use another fabric for the lining)

-- the instruction manual printed in English, German, Dutch
+- the printed instructions in English, German, Dutch

 - the assembly diagram

-- the template to make the darts on the bag faces.
+- a template to make the clips on the bag faces.

 I chose to make two bags and use two fabrics for the linings.
-I selected two scraps of sergé from my personal stash.
-You can also use canvas, gabardine, denim... a fabric with body.
+I picked two scraps of twill from my personal stash.
+You can also use canvas, gabardine, denim... a fabric with some body.

 Marie Hélène also fell for the Vermeer pattern and made a lined version.